With no exit strategy in sight, the U.S. starts a trade war with China

 The Chinese trade war and the trade war over steel and aluminium with Canada, Mexico, and the EU (as well as China), and the upcoming action against automotive imports from these same countries are all about Trump making America "great" by turning away from prior engagements with the world.

-As an isolationist, Trumps pursues trade wars in order to repatriate overseas American production to the U.S. and give U.S.-based producers advantages over foreign producers of whatever nationality.
+As an isolationist, Trump pursues trade wars in order to repatriate overseas American production to the U.S. and give U.S.-based producers advantages over foreign producers of whatever nationality.

 Duncan Cameron is president emeritus of rabble.ca and writes a weekly column on politics and current affairs.